graft-project/DesignDocuments/RFCs/[RFC-007-BER] Block Explorer redesign.md

 2.5.
 By default I can see SN List for the last block.

 2.6.
-Entering information into the field (pic.2[1]) and pressing the Search button I should see info about  SNs in block  which I search
+When I enter information into the field (pic.2[1]) and press the Search button I should see info about  SNs in block  which I search

 2.7.
-Entering information into the field (pic.2[2]) and pressing the Search button I should see info about  SN which I search
+When I enter information into the field (pic.2[2]) and press the Search button I should see info about  SN which I search

 2.8.
-Entering information into the fields (pic.2[1]) and (pic.2[2]) and pressing the Search button I should see info about  my SN for the block which I search
+When I enter information into the fields (pic.2[1]) and (pic.2[2]) and press the Search button I should see info about  my SN for the block which I search

 2.9.
 The public_ID in the SN List should contain a link by clicking on which I can go to the new screen with SN's details (pic.3)